luapower/luapower-all/nw.md

 #### `win:maximizable() -> t|f`

-Get the maximizable flag.
+Get the maximizable flag (read-only).

 #### `win:maximized() -> t|f`

-Get the window's maximized state.
-This flag stays true if a maximized window is minimized, hidden or in fullscreen mode.
+Get the maximized state.
+This flag stays true if a maximized window is minimized, hidden or enters fullscreen mode.

 #### `win:maximize()`

-Maximize the window.
-If the window was hidden, it is shown in maximized state.
+Maximize the window and activate it.
+If the window was hidden, it is shown in maximized state and activated.

+If the window is already maximized it is not activated.

 #### `win:was_maximized()`